-With the broader objective of having a simplified yet robust UAE CT regime to reduce the compliance burden for taxpayers, a 0% withholding tax will apply to certain types of UAE sourced income derived by non-residents insofar as it is not attributable to a PE of the non-resident.
-The applicable withholding tax rate as well as the categories of income to which withholding tax applies may be set out in a decision issued by the Cabinet.
+With the broader objective of having a simplified yet robust UAE CT regime to reduce the compliance burden for taxpayers, a WHT (currently set at 0%) will apply to certain types of UAE-sourced income derived by non-residents insofar as it is not attributable to a PE of the non-resident.
+The applicable WHT rate, as well as the categories of income to which WHT applies, may be set out in a decision issued by the Cabinet.

-Given the 0% withholding tax rate, it is not expected that there will be any registration or filing obligation.
+Given the current 0% WHT rate, it is not expected that there will be any registration or filing obligation.

-A credit is available for withholding tax suffered by a Taxable Person to reduce the CT payable.
-This Withholding tax credit is limited to the lower of the amount of Withholding tax deducted by the Taxable Person under the UAE CT Law and the CT due under this law.
+A credit is available for WHT suffered by a taxable person to reduce the CT payable.
+This WHT credit is limited to the lower of the amount of WHT deducted by the taxable person under the UAE CT Law and the CT due under this law.

-Any excess of the Withholding tax credit will be refunded to the taxable Person.
+Any excess of the WHT credit will be refunded to the taxable person.